Iran–Israel relations: Pre-modern background

 As a result of Cyrus's policies, the Jews honored him as a dignified and righteous king.
-However, there is no evidence that the declaration reflected a unique attitude towards Jews.
-Rather, it may have been part of his renowned tolerance towards the cultures and religions of the people under his rule.
+There is no evidence that the declaration reflected a unique attitude toward Jews.
+Rather, it may have been part of his renowned tolerance toward the cultures and religions of the people under his rule.
 The historical nature of this decree has been challenged.
 Professor Lester L Grabbe argues that there was no decree but that there was a policy that allowed exiles to return to their homelands and rebuild their temples.
 He also argues that the archaeology suggests that the return was a "trickle", taking place over perhaps decades, resulting in a maximum population of perhaps 30,000.
-Philip R. Davies called the authenticity of the decree "dubious", citing Grabbe and adding that J. Briend argued against "the authenticity of Ezra 1.1–4 is J. Briend, in a paper given at the Institut Catholique de Paris on 15 December 1993, who denies that it resembles the form of an official document but reflects rather biblical prophetic idiom."
+Philip R. Davies called the authenticity of the decree "dubious", citing Grabbe and adding that J. Briend argued against "the authenticity of Ezra 1.1–4 is J. Briend, in a paper given at the Institut Catholique de Paris on 15 December 1993, who denies that it resembles the form of an official document but reflects rather biblical prophetic idiom".

 Mary Joan Winn Leith believes that the decree in Ezra might be authentic and along with the Cylinder that Cyrus, like earlier rules, was through these decrees trying to gain support from those who might be strategically important, particularly those close to Egypt which he wished to conquer.
-He also wrote that "appeals to Marduk in the cylinder and to Yahweh in the biblical decree demonstrate the Persian tendency to co-opt local religious and political traditions in the interest of imperial control."
+He also wrote that "appeals to Marduk in the cylinder and to Yahweh in the biblical decree demonstrate the Persian tendency to co-opt local religious and political traditions in the interest of imperial control".

-According to the Bible, Cyrus ordered rebuilding the Second Temple in the same place as the first; however, he died before it was completed.
+According to the Bible, Cyrus ordered rebuilding the Second Temple in the same place as the first; he died before it was completed.
 Darius the Great came to power in the Persian empire and ordered the completion of the temple.
 According to the Bible, the prophets Haggai and Zechariah urged this work.
 The temple was ready for consecration in the spring of 515 BCE, more than twenty years after the Jews' return to Jerusalem.

 According to the Book of Esther, during the reign of Persian King Ahasuerus, generally identified as Xerxes the Great (son of Darius the Great) in 6th century BCE, the vizier Haman instigated a plot to kill all the Jews of ancient Persia.
 The plot was thwarted by Queen Esther who ordered the hanging of Haman and his ten sons.
 This event is celebrated as the holiday of Purim.